PWA-Summit/pwasummit.org/README.md

 - `src` - Site source, including Eleventy source pages (like Markdown or Nunjucks source) and asset sources (like JavaScript and Sass source)
   - `src/public` - Static site assets that should be copied as-is to the production build
 - `public` - The output build directory.
 Should not be committed into the codebase

+## Icons

+Icons are from [coolicons](https://github.com/krystonschwarze/coolicons) by Kryston Schwarze.